Creamy mashed potatoes made with red potatoes are a perfect side dish for a weeknight meal and a must have for a holiday dinner.

 For larger portions, place mashed potatoes in a casserole dish.
 Add additional milk.
 Cover dish and bake in a preheated 350° oven for 15-20 minutes or until heated through.
 Remove cover, stir and add more butter and milk if needed.

-Yes, you can freeze mash potatoes.
+Yes, you can freeze mashed potatoes.
 Allow potatoes to fully cool and place in a freezer bag.
 Remove as much air as possible.
 Label and date bag and place in freezer for up to one month.

 When ready to use, allow potatoes to thaw and then reheat.